horazont/ansible-mta/README.rst

 IPTables based traffic accounting
 ---------------------------------

-When ferm is used (``ferm`` is set to true), the following switches can be used to enable the generation of no-op iptables rules whose packet and bytes counters can be used for traffic accounting.
+When ferm or nftables is used (``ferm`` or ``nft`` is set to true), the following switches can be used to enable the generation of no-op iptables/nftables rules whose packet and bytes counters can be used for traffic accounting.

+**Note:** Historically, these switches use ``iptables`` in their name; when nft is enabled, nft is of course used.
+It uses a separate `inet accounting` table for that.

 * ``mta_iptables_inbound_accounting`` (bool, default false): Add rules to account for traffic to and from the local port 25.
 This effectively tracks